How to make a game!

 Here in Elementary Social Sciences, we have been trying our hands at making games!

-Now, this guide and planner have been built to summarize some of our experiences and to help you get started designing and making games for social sciences.
+Now we have built this guide and planners to summarize some of our experiences and to help you get started designing and making games for social sciences.
 Or better still… to help you teach students how to make, test and share their own games, which is a great learning experience for them too.

 Pre-Game Practical Considerations